Restructuring Consulting vs Banking and How to Prepare for Interviews

 The first component would be thinking about the unique circumstances of a hypothetical distressed company - say a retailer - and then coming up with operational improvements in much the way you would in a traditional consulting interview.

-Like everything in RX, these questions will have a RX-spin on them.
+Like everything in restructuring, these questions will have a restructuring spin on them.

 So, for example, you would think about how to answer the questions that I listed further up on this page.

 I would think about answering these questions under some of the following constraints:

 - Your answers should fit into 1, 3, 6, and 12 month turnaround plans (meaning you shouldn't talk about grand visions for what the company could look like in 5 years)

 - You should think about things that are not only not overly capital intensive, but perhaps that save cash (e.g. working capital improvements, getting out of leases, etc.)

 You should probably spend some time reading about companies like distressed retailers or oil and gas companies that have been turned around.
 In particular, look to those that have done successful debt restructurings.